Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 ## Incoming channels

-When the gateway is enabled it automatically sets up an HTTP channel to listen to `http://localhost/{name of your endpoint}`.
+When the gateway is enabled it automatically sets up an HTTP channel to listen to `http://localhost/{name of the endpoint}`.
 To change this URL or add more than one incoming channel, configure `app.config`, as shown:

 #### Using App.Config